How to Update an SQL Table from Excel: Complete Guide

 • There can be a delay of several hours between when a user enters the figures and when they appear in the database.

-In finance, IT and other fields, structured data is a vital part of the operations.
-In those fields, you can — literally in minutes — let your end-users update data in structured SQL tables themselves – using Excel.
-No coding experience or extensive training is necessary.
+In finance, IT and other fields, structured data is a vital part of the operations, and constantly dealing with the above problems is not an option.
+Instead of spending precious time troubleshooting or fixing data issues, you can — literally in minutes — let your end-users update data in structured SQL tables themselves, using Excel, with the SQL Spreads add-in.

-How to Update an SQL Table from Excel
+How to Update an SQL Table from Excel: Step-by-step

 To set up an Excel document to work with the data in an SQL Server table, follow these few simple steps:

-1. Download and install the SQL Spreads Excel Add-In.
+Step 1: Download and install the Excel Add-In

-2. Go to the SQL Spreads tab in Excel and select Design mode.
+Go to the SQL Spreads tab in Excel and select the Open Designer button.

-5. When you finished fine-tuning your table, go to the spreadsheet and start updating the data from SQL Server.
-When you press the Save button the changes will be saved back to your SQL Server table.
+When you are finished fine-tuning your table, go to the spreadsheet and start updating the data from SQL Server.
+When you press the Save to Database button, the changes will be saved back to your SQL Server table.

-There are also several other great benefits of the Designer to easily connect an Excel spreadsheet to a table in SQL Server.
-For example:
+There are several other great benefits of the SQL Spreads Designer to easily connect an Excel spreadsheet to a table in SQL Server.
+For example, you can:

 • Set which columns are editable and which are “read-only”